 npm testruns the complete test suite.

-npm run build:libcreates build of
+npm run build:libcreates a build of